Amgen biosimilar push takes aim at blockbusters

 | NEW YORK

-Amgen Chief Executive Robert Bradway, at a meeting in New York to update analysts and investors on business strategy, said the company plans to launch six biosimilars beginning in 2017 - four cancer drugs and the two Enbrel rivals - Abbvie's Humira and Remicade, which is sold by Johnson & Johnson and Merck & Co Inc.
+Amgen Chief Executive Robert Bradway, at a meeting in New York to update analysts and investors on business strategy, said the company plans to launch six biosimilars beginning in 2017 - four cancer drugs and two for inflammatory diseases.

+Amgen has targeted biosimilar versions of some of the world's top-selling medicines, including the chief rivals for Enbrel, its own blockbuster rheumatoid arthritis drug - Abbvie's (ABBV.N) Humira and Remicade, which is sold by Johnson & Johnson (JNJ.N) and Merck & Co Inc (MRK.N).

-It also plans to launch biosimilar versions of Roche Holding AG's multibillion-dollar cancer drugs Avastin, Herceptin and Rituxan, as well as Eli Lilly and Co's Erbitux.
+It also plans to launch biosimilar versions of Roche Holding AG's ROG.VX multibillion-dollar cancer drugs Avastin, Herceptin and Rituxan, as well as Eli Lilly and Co's (LLY.N) Erbitux.

-"They went after six of the largest biologics in the market with a total of over $40 billion in revenue.
-But they laid out this big goal without a lot of specifics," said RBC Capital Markets analyst Michael Yee, who is looking for details on pricing and the types of studies the company will conduct to bring its biosimilars to market.

-"Certainly biosimilars are an important driver to 2017 and beyond, but we'd like more specifics."

 The world's largest biotechnology company believes it has a unique capability to become a major player in biosimilars once U.S. health regulators finalize the approval pathway for such drugs, which are not identical matches of the branded medicines in the manner of traditional generic versions of pills.

-"The company is clearly straddling two business opportunities that sometimes seem in conflict with each other - a defender of the innovative products and a participant in biosimilar products.
-That tension is going to continue to be difficult for them to manage," said Sanford Bernstein analyst Geoffrey Porges.

-Amgen research chief Sean Harper said the company was viewing biosimilars as more of a global opportunity.
-"We feel that these medicines are very valuable and in many parts of the world patients have no access to them because they are so expensive," he said.

-Enbrel, which had 2012 sales of $4.2 billion and has patent protection into 2028, will become more profitable at the end of the year, when a profit-sharing arrangement with Pfizer becomes a royalty payment.
-That will result in an operating profit of about $800 million in 2014, the company said.
+It also sees its still-growing Enbrel becoming more profitable at the end of this year, when a profit sharing arrangement with Pfizer Inc (PFE.N) ends and becomes a royalty payment for the next three years.
+The change will result in an operating profit of about $800 million in 2014, the company said.

 Chief Financial Officer Jonathan Peacock said Amgen will continue to return more than 60 percent of adjusted net profit to shareholders through dividend increases and some share buybacks.

-"They are a bellwether for the industry," Bernstein's Porges said of Amgen.
-"The real focus is getting into lower-priced markets and lower-priced products and driving business through cost efficiencies.
-That tells you something about the state of the industry."

-Harper provided an update of the company's drugs in development in several therapeutic areas, including medicines for a variety of cancers, heart disease, osteoporosis and psoriasis.
+Research chief Sean Harper provided an update of the company's drugs in development in several therapeutic categories, including medicines for a variety of cancers, heart disease, osteoporosis and psoriasis.

 Amgen's highest-profile drug in development is AMG-145, its cholesterol fighter from a closely watched new class of medicines called PCSK9 inhibitors meant to be taken by patients unable to tolerate statins, like Lipitor and Zocor, or those who fail to reach LDL goals with statins.
 In earlier clinical trials, PCSK9 inhibitors have dramatically reduced bad LDL cholesterol.

-The class, which blocks a protein that prevents the body from removing artery-clogging LDL cholesterol from the bloodstream, is a hot area of research being pursued by several companies, including Regeneron Pharmaceuticals Inc in partnership with Sanofi SA, and Pfizer.
+The class, which blocks a protein that prevents the body from removing artery-clogging LDL cholesterol from the bloodstream, is a hot area of research being pursued by several companies, including Regeneron Pharmaceuticals Inc (REGN.O) in partnership with Sanofi SA (SASY.PA), and Pfizer.

 Amgen has begun a Phase III AMG-145 program with more than 26,000 patients over seven studies.
 It expects to have initial Phase III data in early 2014, and estimates having results in 2018 from a large so-called outcomes study to demonstrate that it can reduce heart attacks and strokes.